sunnypilot/sunnypilot/README.md

 * **Fast Boot** - sunnypilot will fast boot by creating a Prebuilt file
 * **Disable Onroad Uploads** - Disable uploads completely when onroad.
 Necessary to avoid high data usage when connected to Wi-Fi hotspot
 * **Brightness Control (Global)** - Manually adjusts the global brightness of the screen
-* **Driving Screen Off Timer** - Turn off the device screen or reduce brightness to protect the screen after car starts
+* **Driving Screen Off Timer** - Turns off the device screen or reduces brightness to protect the screen after car starts
 * **Driving Screen Off Brightness (%)** - When using the Driving Screen Off feature, the brightness is reduced according to the automatic brightness ratio
 * **Max Time Offroad** - Device is automatically turned off after a set time when the engine is turned off (off-road) after driving (on-road)